-Critical Reflection of Practice Paper - 40 pts: Students will be responsible for identifying one counseling strategy or approaches increase their familiarity with several key developmental theories as applied to service provision with clients.
+Critical Reflection of Practice Paper: 40 pts.

+Students will be responsible for identifying one counseling (i.e., rehabilitation, mental health, and/or school) strategies or approaches increase their familiarity with several key developmental theories as applied to service provision with clients.
 As outlined on the course schedule, students will submit a critical reflection of what is the most appropriate and effective service provision approach for a client at a certain point along the lifespan (as applied to a critical developmental/disability/vocational issue).